Hotel Mont Blanc

 Stunning interior design cleverly combining old and new features

 A haven of tranquillity in the heart of this famous winter sports town

 Ideal for short breaks or as part of a wider European ski tour

 Service is friendly, slick and discreet and the Hotel Mont Blanc team continually ensure that guests have their every need well looked after.
-The overriding atmosphere they have created at the hotel is cozy and supremely comfortable - perfect for a relaxing vacation.
+The overriding atmosphere they have created at the hotel is cosy and supremely comfortable - perfect for a relaxing holiday.

 When it comes to skiing, Chamonix has a reputation that precedes it as one of the oldest and most famous ski resorts in the world; having played host to the first ever Winter Olympics in 1924.

 Nowadays it attracts skiers from all over the world who come to pit their wits against the mighty steep descents and the off-piste powder fields.
 The most famous these of which is the 20 km long Vallée Blanche - a rite of passage for skiers looking to tick off one of the most legendary runs in the world.
 The ski area itself is quite spread out covering five different mountains and stretches up the vast valley to include the village of Argentière which is the access point for Les Grand Montets.
 The majority of the terrain is suited to good intermediates and experts; there are a few good beginner areas but these are a little fragmented.